precice/elmer-adapter/Partitioned_Heat_Conduction/README.md

 # Build the adapter
 The adapter is called during runtime by Elmer, it is developed as user defined code provided by Elmer features, so it has to be built before running the simulation,in order to do so, Elmer provides a fortran wrapper to make sure that user defined code is compiled using the same settings used to comiple ElmerSolver.
 Also while building the adapter, preCICE library has to be linked while building the adapter, so the path of preCICE shared library mus be provided.
-To compile the adapter, type `elmerf90 -o Coupler_Solver Coupler_Solver.F90 /usr/lib/x86_64-linux-gnu/libprecice.so.2`.
+To compile the adapter, type `elmerf90 -o Coupler_Solver.so Coupler_Solver.F90 /usr/lib/x86_64-linux-gnu/libprecice.so.2`.

 For locating the path of preCICE shared library, type `dpkg -L libprecice2`, this will list all the files related to prceCICE package, search for the path of the shared library, it should be located in `/usr/lib`